 On March 19, 2004, Chronimed met with representatives of a healthcare insurance company that indicated its possible interest in acquiring Chronimed.
 The insurance company's representatives made another visit to Chronimed on May 17, 2004 to discuss, among other things, its possible acquisition of Chronimed.
-An offer to acquire Chronimed was never formalized, and discussions between the two companies never advanced beyond preliminary discussions.
+An offer to acquire Chronimed was never formalized, and discussions between the two companies never advanced beyond very preliminary discussions.
 On August 2, 2004, the insurance company announced its intention to form a specialty pharmacy business jointly with another healthcare company.

-On March 26, 2004, MIM engaged Lehman Brothers as its financial advisor.
+On March 26, 2004, MIM engaged Lehman Brothers as its financial advisor to explore its strategic alternatives, including a possible sale of its business.
 On March 29, 2004, Lehman Brothers began contacting potential acquirors of MIM.
 Lehman Brothers made initial contacts with several companies in, or interested in, the specialty distribution, pharmacy benefit management, managed healthcare and other pharmaceutical healthcare businesses determined by Lehman Brothers and MIM to be potential purchasers of MIM's business.
 Beginning in April 2004, MIM entered into confidentiality agreements with a number of companies interested in investigating the possibility of acquiring or entering into a strategic combination with MIM.
 Beginning in early April 2004, after receipt of executed confidentiality agreements from possible acquirors, Lehman Brothers provided them with copies of selected confidential information regarding MIM.